RajalakshmiR24/About_me/README.md

 - 📫 How to reach me **rajalakshmi245806@gmail.com**

 - ⚡ Fun fact **I once spent an entire day debugging a program only to realize that the issue was caused by a missing semicolon.
 Lesson learned: always double-check your syntax! 😅**

+- ⚡ My favorite programming meme is the "Hello World" one where the developer misspells "World" as "Wrold".
+It reminds me to always double-check my code for silly mistakes! 😂

 <h3 align="left">Connect with me:</h3>
 <p align="left">